Configuration reference

 TOML Syntax

 TOML syntax uses explicit lists with brackets, and strings with quotes.
-Booleans are in true or false.
+Booleans are true or false.

 Configuration must be within the [tool.coverage] section, for example, [tool.coverage.run].
 Environment variable expansion in values is available, but only within quoted strings, even for non-string values.